vercel/next.js/docs/advanced-features/amp-support/introduction.md

   </ul>
 </details>

-AMP means "_Accelerated Mobile Pages_", and it's, in short words: A faster HTML.
+AMP was originally an acronym for "_Accelerated Mobile Pages_", in short words: A faster HTML.

 With Next.js you can turn any React page into an AMP page, with minimal config, and without leaving React.